radi0sus/orca_orb/README.md

 In case of spin unrestricted calculations respective plots for alpha (...-a.png) and beta (...-b.png) orbitals will be created.

+The heat map `ao-cntrb-Element/Atom-a.png` shows the contribution (in %) of the atomic orbitals (s, p, d, f) of a specific atom in a range of orbitals.
+The heat map will be created if the `-c` parameter is invoked with a specific atom number or atom numbers, e.g. `-c0` or `-c0,1,2`.
+All contribution below the threshold or zero contributions are '0' or have a black color.
+A heat map for a selected atom might not be created if the contribution of the atom (or the respective AOs) is below a given threshold in the selected orbital range.
+In case of spin unrestricted calculations respective plots for alpha (...-a.png) and beta (...-b.png) orbitals will be created.

 Orbital range (-o, --orbitals)
 ------------------------------
-A range of orbitals can be defined with the '-o' (--orbitals) parameter.
+A range of orbitals can be defined with the `-o (--orbitals)` parameter.
 It should be noted that all orbitals from the ORCA output will be processed first and that the orbital selection is done in a second step.
-At least one argument is expected after '-o'.
-If the '-o' parameter is not given all orbitals will be included in the analysis.
+At least one argument is expected after `-o`.
+If the `-o` parameter is not given all orbitals will be included in the analysis.

 Examples: